-Adverse Benefit Determination An adverse benefit determination means a decision to deny, reduce, terminate or a failure to provide or to make payment, in whole or in part for services.
+Accidental Injury Physical harm caused by a sudden, unexpected event at a certain time and place.
+Accidental injury does not mean any of the following: • An illness, except for infection of a cut or wound • Dental injuries caused by biting or chewing Over-exertion or muscle strains Adverse Benefit Determination An adverse benefit determination means a decision to deny, reduce, terminate or a failure to provide or to make payment, in whole or in part for services.
 This includes A member's or applicant's eligibility to be or stay enrolled in this plan or health insurance coverage A limitation on otherwise covered benefits A clinical review decision A decision that a service is experimental, investigative, not medically necessary or appropriate, or not effective A decision related to compliance with protections against balance billing as defined by federal and state law Affordable Care Act The Patient Protection and Affordable Care Act of 2010 (Public Law 111-148) as amended by the Health Care and Education Reconciliation Act of 2010 (Public Law 111-152).
-Ambulatory Surgical Facility A healthcare facility where people get surgery without staying overnight.
-An ambulatory surgical facility must be licensed or certified by the state it is in.
-It also must meet all of these criteria: It has an organized staff of providers It is a permanent facility that is equipped and run mainly for doing surgical procedures It does not provide Inpatient services or rooms Applied Behavioral Analysis (ABA) The design, implementation and evaluation of environmental modifications, using behavioral stimuli and consequences, including direct observation, measurement and functional analysis of the relationship between environment and behavior to produce socially significant improvement in human behavior or to prevent the loss of an attained skill or function.
+Ambulatory Surgical Center A healthcare facility that's licensed or certified as required by the state it operates in and that meets all of the following: It has an organized staff of physicians.
+It has permanent facilities that are equipped and operated mainly for the purpose of performing surgical procedures.

+It doesn't provide inpatient services or accommodations.
+Applied Behavioral Analysis (ABA) The design, implementation and evaluation of environmental modifications, using behavioral stimuli and consequences, including direct observation, measurement and functional analysis of the relationship between environment and behavior to produce socially significant improvement in human behavior or to prevent the loss of an attained skill or function.
 Autism Spectrum Disorders Pervasive developmental disorders or a group of conditions having substantially the same characteristics as pervasive developmental disorders, as defined in the current Diagnostic and Statistical Manual (DSM) published by the American Psychiatric Association, as amended or reissued from time to time.
 Benefit What this plan provides for a covered service.
 The benefits you get are subject to this plan's cost-shares.
 Benefit Booklet Benefit booklet describes the benefits, limitations, exclusions, eligibility and other coverage provisions included in this plan and is part of the entire contract.
-Calendar Year (Year) A 12-consecutive month period that starts each January 1 and ends on December 31.
+Calendar Year The period of 12 consecutive months that starts each January 1 at 12:01 a.m. and ends on December 31 at midnight.
 Claim A request for payment from us according to the terms of this plan.
-Clinical Trials An approved clinical trial means a scientific study using human subjects designed to test and improve prevention, diagnosis, treatment, or palliative care of cancer, or the safety and effectiveness of a drug, device, or procedure used in the prevention, diagnosis, treatment, or palliative care, if the study is approved by one of the following: An institutional review board that complies with federal standards for protecting human research subjects; and The United States Department of Health and Human Services, National Institutes of Health, or its institutes or centers United States Food and Drug Administration (FDA) The United States Department of Defense The United States Department of Veterans' Affairs A nongovernmental research entity abiding by current National Institutes of Health guidelines Community Mental Health Agency An agency that's licensed as such by the state of Washington to provide mental health treatment under the supervision of a physician or psychologist.
-Comprehensive Oral Evaluation Comprehensive oral evaluations include complete dental/medical history and general health assessment, complete thorough evaluation of extraoral and intra-oral hard and soft tissue; the evaluation and recording of dental caries, missing or unerupted teeth, restoration, occlusal relationships, periodontal conditions (including periodontal charting), hard and soft tissue anomalies, and oral cancer screenings.
-Congenital Anomaly of a Dependent Child A marked difference from the normal structure of an infant's body part that's present from birth and manifests during infancy.
+Clinical Trials An approved clinical trial means a scientific study using human subjects designed to test and improve prevention, diagnosis, treatment, or palliative care of cancer, or the safety and effectiveness of a drug, device, or procedure used in the prevention, diagnosis, treatment, or palliative care, if the study is approved by one of the following: An institutional review board that complies with federal standards for protecting human research subjects; and The United States Department of Health and Human Services, National Institutes of Health, or its institutes or centers United States Food and Drug Administration (FDA) The United States Department of Defense The United States Department of Veterans' Affairs A nongovernmental research entity abiding by current National Institutes of Health guidelines Congenital Anomaly A marked difference from the normal structure of an infant's body part that's present from birth.
+Contract Contract describes the benefits, limitations, exclusions, eligibility, and other coverage provisions included in this plan.
+Cosmetic Services Services that are performed to reshape normal structures of the body in order to improve or alter your appearance and not primarily to restore an impaired function of the body.